Is Your Website Accessible?

 By Lucy Bradley

 A question you might not have thought to ask yourself when it comes to your website is whether or not it is accessible.
-By that, we’re referring to if whether or not your site is correctly designed and developed in a way that allows users with disabilities to have full access to it.
+By that, we’re referring to whether or not your site is correctly designed and developed in a way that allows users with disabilities to have full access to it.
 A staggering 70% of sites in the UK are inaccessible – don’t fall into that group, it is a legal requirement to make your website accessible.
 This post will give you a general outline of what to look out for, and how you can break down the barriers affecting accessibility.

 Language